parthnan/Linear-Lasso-Ridge-Regression/README.md

 # Linear-Lasso-Ridge-Regression
-A tutorial in Japanese starting from data handling and linear regression, all the way up to Lasso and Ridge Normalization.
+Covers everything from data handling and linear regression, up to Lasso and Ridge (L1 and L2).
+The aim of both, the visualization and the Multivariate regression is to predict sales of an Ice cream product on each day of the year 2012.
+The learning dataset is the same as the testing dataset(which doesnt hurt the learning in regression methods anyway!).
 Doesn't Require prerequisite knowledge.
-The aim is to predict sales of an Ice cream product on each day od the year using Multivariate Regression.

 # Topics Covered